 Mosquito bites leave an itchy welt that looks like a pimple.
 It usually goes away in a few days.

-Although mosquito and bedbug bites can look similar, mosquito bites are more likely to be in a random pattern.
+Although mosquito and bedbug bites can look similar, mosquito bites are more likely to be in a random pattern and are larger in size than bedbug bites.
 Bedbug bites are more likely to be in a straight line or zigzag.

 Mites are small insect-like critters that often live on animals like birds and rodents.
 Mite bite symptoms can vary but generally include: